-Ajwain / Omam Rasam – a flavourful, comforting and soothing rasam.
-Ajwain seeds are widely used in Indian cuisine for its distinctive taste, aromatic flavour and medicinal value.
-This ajwain rasam is prepared by roasting and grinding the ajwain seeds along with few other spices.
-Roasting the ajwain seeds helps in refining the aroma and flavour.
-The freshly made spice powder is then added to the tamarind extract which is simmered for few minutes.
-This refreshing ajwain rasam can be served as a soup or with steamed rice and a dash of ghee.
+Sesame Rasam / Ellu Rasam – a healthy, flavourful and comforting rasam.
+Sesame seeds are packed with nutrients and are an excellent source of manganese and calcium that helps keep the bones strong and healthy.
+This soothing rasam is prepared by roasting and grinding the sesame seeds along with peppercorns, cumin seeds and few other spices.
+The freshly grounded paste is then added to tamarind and tomato extract and is simmered for few minutes.
+This refreshing rasam can be served along with steamed rice with a dash of ghee.

 Hariyali Poha – flattened rice cooked in green masala paste.
 Hariyali poha is a delicious and healthy breakfast dish prepared with flattened rice that is cooked along with onions, green peas and green masala paste.

 Street Style Chutney – a simple and quick to make condiment that is very popular along road side restaurants in South India.
 This delicious chutney has a medley of flavours – subtle zing and sharpness from the raw ginger, garlic & small onions ; tangy flavour from tamarind & tomato ; heat from red chillies and aromatic flavour from curry leaves and coriander leaves.
 The addition of roasted channa dhal gives volume to the chutney, complements and balances the different flavours.
 This street style chutney can be served as an accompaniment for Idli / Dosa / Rava dosa / Ven Pongal